SergioPeralta22/MV-Rails-webpack/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Budget App <a name="about-project"></a>
+# 📖 Greeting App <a name="about-project"></a>

-> This is a budget app that allows users to create budgets and track their expenses.
-Users can create categories to manage their expenses and add expenses to each category.
-Users can also see the total amount of money spent in each category and the total amount of money spent in all categories.
+> This is a app to greet users.
+Yes, I know, they made me do this, sorry.

 ## 🛠 Built With <a name="built-with"></a>